 British Broadcasting Corporation content, including short clips on current events, documentaries, and 360° Video.

-The site offers unprecedented access to over 70 years of Canadian Broadcasting Corporation programming and aims to present 2,000 hours of digitized content by 2009.
+The site offers access to over 70 years of Canadian Broadcasting Corporation programming.
 Supported and funded by the Canadian Culture Online program (Department of Canadian Heritage), it contains thousands of historic radio and television clips as well as full-length programming featuring notable personalities such as Joni Mitchell, Leonard Cohen, Malcolm X, Woody Allen, and Glenn Gould.

-This site indexes over 12,000 movie clips by actor, title, genre, occasion, action, mood, character, theme, setting, prop, and dialogue.
-Clips can be viewed, shared via social networking sites, and embedded into web content.
+This site, managed by Fandango and hosted via YouTube, indexes licensed movie clips that can be viewed, shared via social networking sites, and embedded into web content.